Authors of section

 Identify the ulnar nerve.

-Decompress the ulnar nerve where it enters the flexor carpi ulnaris.
+Decompress the ulnar nerve where it enters the flexor carpi ulnaris (FCU).

-The anteromedial facet is best approached via the natural split in the flexor carpi ulnaris, between the two heads of this muscle.
+The anteromedial facet is best approached via the natural split in the FCU, between the two heads of this muscle.

 Reduction